Chibok Girls Have Spent Over 150 Days in Captivity

 After spending four months in Nigeria attempting to negotiate the girls’ release, Dr. Davis returned to Australia.
 He said that through his dealing with Boko Haram, he realized that the kidnappings will not end.
 “It became very clear that if I was able to get 50 girls released then another group would kidnap 70 or 80 more.”

 In a telephone interview, he told Open Doors that in April, they were dealing with three separate factions that had agreed to work together.
 But now Boko Haram has become amalgamated, and is mutating very quickly.
-The involvement of outside forces such as Al Qaeda, ISIS and Al Shabaab is further radicalizing the group.
+The involvement of outside forces such as a militant Sunni Islamist multinational organization founded in 1988, ISIS and Al Shabaab is further radicalizing the group.

 Although President Goodluck Jonathan remains under immense pressure to secure the girls’ release, a rescue attempt is simply too dangerous at this time.
 The crisis is also unfolding against the backdrop of a very complex political landscape.
 Allegations that very high ranking politicians and international sponsors are in collusion with Boko Haram further complicate any negotiated settlement.
 So for now, the Chibok girls’ ordeal drags on with their deeply distressed family members anxiously awaiting news about their daughters.